HIP34561 is the reference name for the star in the Hipparcos Star Catalogue. The Id of the star in the Henry Draper catalogue is HD54764.

-The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
+The location of the supergiant star in the night sky is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
 The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
 If the R.A. is positive then its eastwards.
-The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
-For OS Canis Majoris, the location is 07h 09m 33.37 and -16 d 14` 04.2 .
+The Declination is how far north or south the object is compared to the celestial equator and is expressed in degrees.
+For OS Canis Majoris, the location is 07h 09m 33.37 and -16 ° 14` 04.2 .

 All stars like planets orbit round a central spot, in the case of planets, its the central star such as the Sun.
 In the case of a star, its the galactic centre.
 The constellations that we see today will be different than they were 50,000 years ago or 50,000 years from now.
 Proper Motion details the movements of these stars and are measured in milliarcseconds.
-The star is moving 000.54 ± 000.25 towards the north and -002.55 ± 000.36 east if we saw them in the horizon.
+The star is moving 0.54 ± 0.25 milliarcseconds/year towards the north and -2.55 ± 0.36 milliarcseconds/year east if we saw them in the horizon.

-OS Canis Majoris has a spectral type of B1Ib/II.
-This means the star is a blue luminous giant star.
-The star has a B-V Colour Index of 0.04 which means the star's temperature has been calculated using information from Morgans @ Uni.edu at being 9,410 Kelvin.
+Based on the star's spectral type of B1Ib/II , OS Canis Majoris's colour and type is blue supergiant star.
+The star has a B-V Colour Index of 0.04 which means the star's temperature is about 9,410 Kelvin.
+The temperature was calculated using information from Morgans @ Uni.edu.

 OS Canis Majoris has an apparent magnitude of 6.00 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
 If you used the 1997 Parallax value, you would get an absolute magnitude of If you used the 2007 Parallax value, you would get an absolute magnitude of -3.18.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

-Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 0.00 which gave the calculated distance to OS Canis Majoris as -1 light years away from Earth or -1 parsecs.
-It would take a spaceship travelling at the speed of light, -1 years to get there.
-We don't have the technology or spaceship that can carry people over that distance yet.
+Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 0.00000 which gave the calculated distance to OS Canis Majoris as 0 light years away from Earth or 0 parsecs.
+If you want that in miles, it is about 0.00, based on 1 Ly = 5,878,625,373,183.61 miles.

-In 2007, Hipparcos data was revised with a new parallax of 1.46 which put OS Canis Majoris at a distance of 2234.00 light years or 684.93 parsecs.
+In 2007, Hipparcos data was revised with a new parallax of 1.46000 which put OS Canis Majoris at a distance of 2234.00 light years or 684.93 parsecs.
 It should not be taken as though the star is moving closer or further away from us.
 It is purely that the distance was recalculated.
-OS Canis Majoris brightness ranges from a magnitude of 6.000 to a magnitude of 6.000 over its variable period.
-The smaller the magnitude, the brighter the star.

 |Right Ascension (R.A.)||07h 09m 33.37|